inakivazquez/docker_rl/README.md

 | MuJoCo environments | :heavy_check_mark:
 | Atari environments | :heavy_check_mark: | :heavy_check_mark: |

+## Requirements
+* Docker installed
+* (for GPU support) [NVIDIA CUDA drivers](https://developer.nvidia.com/cuda-12-1-0-download-archive) and [NVIDIA Container Toolkit installed](https://github.com/NVIDIA/nvidia-container-toolkit)

 ## Basic instructions
 The following instructions are for easily creating and using containers with `docker compose`:
 1. Select a working directory for your project in your host computer (e.g. `rl-scripts`) and move there.
 This directory will be mapped inside the container in the path `/home/rl/my_scripts`.
 2. Download in that directory the `compose.yaml` file from github.

 3. Execute one of the below options, depending on your system, to create the container (default name is `rltrain`).
-It may be necessary to use `sudo` preceding the docker commands in Linux.
+It is recommended to use `sudo` preceding the docker commands in Linux.
 > [!NOTE]
 > It may take some minutes to download the image the first time.

    * Starting the Linux/WSL2 CPU-only container:
      ```
-     docker compose up linux-cpu -d
+     sudo docker compose up linux-cpu -d
      ```

    * Starting the Linux/WSL2 GPU-enabled container:
      ```
-     docker compose up linux-gpu -d
+     sudo docker compose up linux-gpu -d
      ```

    * Starting the Windows CPU-only container: